nhrrob/thinktest-ai/docs/ai-providers/gpt-5-claude-4-integration.md

 1. Check the Laravel logs: `storage/logs/laravel.log`
 2. Verify your API key permissions with the provider
 3. Test with the mock provider to isolate configuration issues
+4. Check your credit balance if using the credit system
-4. Contact support with specific error messages and logs
+5. Contact support with specific error messages and logs